︎ Photo by Steve Addabbo

 That mindset paid off, with highly regarded film director Michael Mann and creator David Milch using “Blue” and BMC track, “Devil May Care” for the HBO show “Luck” starring Dustin Hoffman.
 C.S.I.: Crime Scene Investigation once again stepped up, choosing the Precious Time bonus track, “Sleeper”, as a high profile opener for the dark episode, “Up In Smoke.”

-Though Ramm's aspirations for Euphoria and for the third release, very much included continued work in the worlds of film and television.
-He is cautious not to create his music solely with any one market in mind.
+Though Ramm's aspirations for Euphoria and for future releases, very much include continued work in the worlds of film and television, he is cautious not to create his music solely with any one market in mind.
 "I am open to all kinds of creativity with Euphoria," says Ramm.
 "It's not a work of hire.
 It's a work of heart."